mahendrapaipuri/ceems/README.md

 epilog scripts, it is better to assign capabilities.
 These two approaches should be always favoured to running the exporter as `root`.

-### nVIDIA GPU job map collector

 This collector exports the GPU ordinal index to job ID map to Prometheus.
 The actual GPU metrics are exported using [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter).
-Like in the case of SLURM collector, we need to know which GPU is allocated to which job and this info is not available post job.
-Thus, similar approaches as SLURM collector are available for this collector too.
+To use `dcgm-exporter`, we need to know which GPU is allocated to which job and this info is not available post job.
+Thus, similar approaches as used to retrieve SLURM job properties can be used here as well

 - Use prolog and epilog scripts to get the GPU to job ID map.
 Example prolog script is provided in the [repo](./configs/slurm/prolog.d/gpujobmap.sh).
-Similarly, this approach needs `--collector.nvidia.gpu.job.map.path=/run/gpujobmap` command line option.
+Similarly, this approach needs `--collector.slurm.nvidia.gpu.job.map.path=/run/gpujobmap` command line option.

 - Using capabilities to read the environment variables directly from `/proc` file system.